sbancuz/Appunti/CPU Pipelining.md

 To keep the execution in order the write back phase in a bundle must occur **at the same clock cycle**.

 This type of architecture has one major problem however, **register pressure**.
-All this multi-cycle latency of bundles and [[Register renaming]] can drastically increase the number of registers needed at a given time.
+All this multi-cycle latency of bundles and [[Register renaming]] can drastically increase the number of registers needed at a given time and it takes way to long to compute which instructions can be computed simultaneously.
+Right now the limit is $6$ for a [[VLIW Code scheduling]] processor that is not even used anymore.
 ### Scoreboard pipelining

 This is a **centralized*** solution to deal with both hazard detection and resolution.
 Every instruction goes through a **scoreboard** table that is used to determine when the instruction can read its operands and begin the execution.